 - It enables customers to send multiple documents to sign in one easy package.

 - Like most other DocuSign alternatives, RightSignature offers a 14-day free trial.

-- The platform has 2 pricing plans—a Standard plan priced at $12/month and an Advanced plan that costs $60/month.
+- The platform has 2 pricing plans—a Standard plan priced at $12/month (when paid annually) and an Advanced plan that costs $60/month (when paid annually).